Rachmad Gobel: Minister for Trade

 Gobel was appointed by President Joko Widodo as Trade Minister in the Working Cabinet in 2014.
 He was one of the ministers selected from a professional representative.
 One year after his appointment, due to a cabinet reshuffle, he was removed as minister.
 He was replaced by Thomas Trikasih Lembong.

 House of Representatives

 Gobel ran for a legislative seat in the 2019 elections, and was elected into the People's Representative Council representing Gorontalo after winning 146,067 seats.
-He was appointed as one of the body's deputy speakers.
+He was appointed one of the body's deputy speakers.
 He was reelected for a second term in the 2024 election with 195,332 votes.

+Death

+Gobel died in Jakarta on 10 July 2026, at the age of 63.